Linux fan - hobby administrator - metal-head

 This blog exists since 2011 and first reached bigger impact when I released an article, which explained how to disable the Facebook like button for privacy reasons.
 Later I published articles about Ubuntu Linux / Ubuntu Server and mail servers.
 With the first mail server how-to my blog became popular regarding mail server articles and server application articles.

 In early 2017 I decided to reduce the number of published articles, and instead write longer and more detailed texts about more complex topics.
 This should not be a classic blog anymore, but more like a hybrid of a wiki and a professional journal.
-My goal is not to tell stories about my personal life, but to provide knowledge.
+My goal is not to tell stories about my personal life, but to provide knowledge to an audience with similar interests.

 More online profiles